The Initial Public Offerings Law Review: Singapore

 Some of the main documents required in an IPO include:

-- a prospectus containing the prescribed information under the SFA and regulations thereunder, and the Listing Rules;
+- a prospectus containing the prescribed information under the SFA and the regulations thereunder, and the Listing Rules;

 - a product highlights sheet;

 - an underwriting agreement to be entered into between the issuer, the underwriter or underwriters, and the selling shareholders or unitholders (other than the issuer), if any;

 - disclosure letters and legal opinions by the lawyers.